leobudima/elogii-blog/content/upselling-and-cross-selling-with-delivery.md

 The lines between upselling and cross-selling are often blurred.
 So, it’s easy to confuse them.
 But simply put:

 **Cross-selling** is a sales strategy that involves getting customers to spend more money on a different product that complements the initial purchase.

+So, what is cross-selling exactly in a real-life situation?

 _“Would you like a drink to go with your meal?”_ would be a cross-selling example at the mentioned food delivery.